Best Term Deposit Rates Australia (2026)

 3. Watch the short-term rate gap

 Not all banks are equally competitive across all terms.
 Big-four banks often have strong 12-month rates but much weaker 3- and 6-month rates.
-Challenger banks like Judo Bank and Bank First tend to be more competitive across all terms.
+Challenger and customer-owned banks like Judo Bank and Bank First tend to be more competitive across all terms.

 4. At maturity vs monthly interest